typpo/blog/source/_posts/2013-08-05-how-to-discover-an-asteroid-as-a-software-engineer.markdown

 published: false
 ---

 I'm a software engineer.
-I can make almost anything that you can use on a computer.
+I have incredible opportunities to work on fun and interesting problems.

-The power to create is amazing, but for me it was always accompanied by a sense of powerlessness.
-Software is [eating the world](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html), but it doesn't always contribute directly to advancements in day-to-day life or state-of-the-art outside of Silicon Valley.
+I work at a consumer startup, but I've always been fascinated by space.
+And like any recent grad, I've been soul-searching about what I want to do in the long term.

-Like most recent college grads, about two years ago I was doing some soul-searching about where I was and what I wanted to work on.
-I'd always been fascinated by space.
-The problem was that I never had a way to contribute to it.
-I lacked the math, physics, and lower-level hardware experience that would be more useful to astronomers and the space industry.
+I'm not in the space industry because I've never felt like I had the math, physics, and embedded hardware skills that would be useful to astronomers and the space industry.

-I spent the past two months hoping to find a way to innovative on the science of astronomy.
-This post details my attempt and what I learned.
+Two months ago, I set aside my doubts and started trying to innovate in the space industry.

 ## Space algorithms